Aliases for CPE Gene

 GeneCards Summary for CPE Gene

 CPE (Carboxypeptidase E) is a Protein Coding gene.
 Diseases associated with CPE include Hyperproinsulinemia and Insulinoma.
-Among its related pathways are Arf6 trafficking events and Peptide hormone metabolism.
+Among its related pathways are Metabolism of proteins and Allograft rejection.
 Gene Ontology (GO) annotations related to this gene include cell adhesion molecule binding and carboxypeptidase activity.
-An important paralog of this gene is CPD.
+An important paralog of this gene is CPN1.

 UniProtKB/Swiss-Prot Summary for CPE Gene